Crockpot Roast

 Instructions

-2. Place chopped onion, garlic, sliced carrots, and diced potatoes in the crockpot.
+3. Arrange sliced carrots and diced potatoes around the roast in the crockpot.

-4. Pour beef broth and Worcestershire sauce over everything, then sprinkle thyme and rosemary.
+4. Pour beef broth and Worcestershire sauce over everything, then sprinkle salt, pepper, thyme, and rosemary.
+Add an optional splash of red wine for extra depth.

-5. Cook on low for 8 hours (or high for 4‑5 hours) until the meat is fork‑tender.
+5. Cover and cook on low for 8 hours (or high for 4‑5 hours) until the meat is fork‑tender.

-7. Serve the roast with vegetables, drizzling the rich broth over the top.
+8. Rest the roast for 10 minutes, then slice against the grain and serve with vegetables, drizzling the sauce over the top.

 Nutrition per Serving (estimate)